Neural Style Transfer: A Review: A Taxonomy of Neural Style Transfer Algorithms

 where $\mathcal{F}^{l}_{c} \in \mathbb{R}^{H \times W}$ is the $c$-th feature map channel at layer $l$ of VGG network, and $C^l$ is the number of channels.

+The main contribution of Li et al.'s algorithm is to theoretically demonstrate that the Gram matrices matching process in NST is equivalent to minimising MMD with the second order polynomial kernel, thus proposing a timely interpretation of NST and making the principle of NST clearer.
+However, the algorithm of Li \etal does not resolve the aforementioned limitations of Gatys et al.'s algorithm.

-However, the Gram-based algorithm has the limitation of instabilities during optimisations.
+One limitation of the Gram-based algorithm is its instabilities during optimisations.
 Also, it requires manually tuning the parameters, which is very tedious.
 Risser \etal \cite{wilmot2017stable} find that feature activations with quite different means and variances can still have the same Gram matrix, which is the main reason of instabilities.
 Inspired by this observation, Risser \etal introduce an extra histogram loss, which guides the optimisation to match the entire histogram of feature activations.
 They also present a preliminary solution to automatic parameter tuning, which is to explicitly prevent gradients with extreme values through extreme gradient normalisation.

+By additionally matching the histogram of feature activations, the algorithm of Risser \etal achieves a more stable style transfer with fewer iterations and parameter tuning efforts.
+However, its benefit comes at an expense of a high computational complexity.
+Also, the aforementioned weaknesses of Gatys et al.'s algorithm still exist, \eg, a lack of consideration in depth and the coherence of details.

 All these aforementioned neural methods only compare content and stylised images in the CNN feature space to make the stylised image semantically similar to the content image.
 But since CNN features inevitably lose some low-level information contained in the image, there are usually some unappealing distorted structures and irregular artefacts in the stylised results.
-To preserve the coherence of fine structures during stylization, Li \etal \cite{li2017laplacian} propose to incorporate additional constraints upon low-level features in pixel space.
+To preserve the coherence of fine structures during stylisation, Li \etal \cite{li2017laplacian} propose to incorporate additional constraints upon low-level features in pixel space.
 They introduce an additional Laplacian loss, which is defined as the squared Euclidean distance between the Laplacian filter responses of a content image and stylised result.
 Laplacian filter computes the second order derivatives of the pixels in an image and is widely used for edge detection.

+The algorithm of Li \etal has a good performance in preserving the fine structures and details during stylisation.
+But it still lacks considerations in semantics, depth, variations in brush strokes, \etc.